 Birch Health Center at 812 E. Jolly Road is open Monday-Friday from 8:00am-5:00pm.
 Please note: Doctor/Nurse Practitioner will be on site Mondays and Thursdays, other operations will continue on Tu, W, and F.

-Sparrow Lab at 812 E. Jolly Road is operating on Thursdays from 9:00am-12:00pm.
+Beginning Tuesday, October 6, the Sparrow Lab at 812 E. Jolly Road will be available on Tuesday and Thursday mornings from 9:30am - 12:00pm.